AMERICAN WEDDINGS BLOG

 No, we’re not entering a new era of digital relationships.
 The truth is that we’re already there.

 Far from fringe, recent estimates reveal that about 25% of young adults believe that AI relationships could replace traditional ones.
+A shocking 80% of Gen Zers say they would marry an AI, if you trust a 2025 study conducted by AI chatbot company Joi AI.
 And at least 20% of adults have already had romantic or sexual conversations with an AI companion.

 That’s about one in five people, which means your odds of swiping right on someone with an AI girlfriend or boyfriend is pretty high these days.